tryal-leaf/ravager-origin/README.md

 > 🔴 **Enemy of the State:** Villagers refuse to trade with you, and naturally spawned Iron Golems will attack on sight.
 > 🔴 **Heavyweight:** You are too heavy to ride on any mobs or in boats and have reduced speed in water.

+### Download

+The latest modpack download, `ravager-origin-X.X.X.jar`, can be found in the [releases page](https://github.com/tryal-leaf/ravager-origin/releases).

 ### Requirements

 * [Fabric loader](https://fabricmc.net/)